Hands on: Moto G Power review

 Moto G Power release date and price

-The Moto G Power will start at $249 (about £190, AU$370) with a launch in the US in spring.
-That would mean Q1 or Q2 globally, but international availability and pricing haven’t been announced yet, so the actual release timing elsewhere might differ.
+The Moto G Power will start at $249 / £219 (about AU$370) with a launch in the US in spring and it landing in the UK on February 20.
+That would mean Q1 or Q2 globally, but international availability and pricing for some markets haven’t been announced yet, so the actual release timing elsewhere might differ.

 The Moto G Power appears to only come in one variation right now, with a Smoke Black color scheme and 64GB of internal storage.